NoroffFEU/development-platforms/src/content/docs/CDN/CDN-case-study.md

 ## Advantages and disadvantages

-there are multiple advantages and disadvantages to a content delivery network
+There are multiple advantages and disadvantages to a content delivery network

 ### Advantages

 1. They give faster loading time.
 Since the server structure of a CDN is created to have servers closer to the user the response time is often faster, and the loading time is decreased.
 2. More users can access the information at once.
-Since information is cached on servers around the globe a CDN can handle higher traffic than one server or one datacenter could.
+Since information is cached on servers around the globe, a CDN can handle higher traffic than one server or one datacenter could.
 3. Cost efficient.
 Hosting cost for plans with CDN functionality is often lower compared to how much bandwidth a client is given, the bandwidth is flexible and can handle changes in bandwidth in real-time.
 4. Security.
-CDN services offer some advantages both implemented and some by the design of a CDN, for example since CDNs can distribute traffic to many different servers and can handle a lot of traffic they are less impacted by Distributed denial-of-service (DDoS) attacks, some CDN services also offer firewalls and other security measures.
+CDN services offer some advantages both implemented and some by the design of a CDN, for example since CDNs can distribute traffic to many different servers and can handle a lot of traffic, they are less impacted by Distributed denial-of-service (DDoS) attacks, some CDN services also offer firewalls and other security measures.

 ### Disadvantages